Information and guidance for the maritime sector.

 Please send any queries or comments to [email protected]

-Under the COVID-19 Public Health Response (Maritime Border) Order 2020, foreign vessels are not permitted to arrive in New Zealand unless they have an exemption.
+Under the COVID-19 Public Health Response (Maritime Border) (No.2) Order 2020 (the Order), foreign vessels are not permitted to arrive in New Zealand unless they have an exemption.
+The permission to grant these exemptions lies with the Director-General of Health.

-Vessels may be exempt if there is a compelling need for the vessel to arrive in New Zealand for:
+- There is a compelling need for the ship to arrive in New Zealand for humanitarian reasons.

-Exemptions should be sought and a decision received before the vessel departs for New Zealand.
+Each application is considered thoroughly on its own merits and as such we recommend that exemptions are sought and a decision received well in advance of the vessel departing for New Zealand.
 This will avoid the possibility of vessels needing to change plans mid-journey if the application is declined.

 Applicants will also need to apply for and obtain Immigration New Zealand approval following approval for exemption from the Director-General of Health.